allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 ### Slow query log

-After integrating a huge number of new API’s we realized that a simple http endpoint monitoring is not enough in our case.
+After integrating a huge number of new API’s we realized that a simple HTTP endpoint monitoring is not enough in our case.
 We had been looking for a better approach to this.
 Slow query log is a simple concept - set a threshold at which we consider a query too slow.
 Each query that exceeds that threshold gets logged with all input parameters.
 Moreover we set up metrics which indicate that some problematic query appears.
-Whether such an approach is perfect ?
+Whether such an approach is perfect?
 No, still we have to analyze each query and answer a question if the query is slow because of query complexity or maybe because of other problems.
-At the end of the day we can use this approach/idea as a simple and effective tool to find slow queries quite fast.
+At the end of the day we can use this approach as a simple and effective tool to find slow queries quite fast.

 As an example we can show you the code below.
-We created our own instrumentation at the beginning of each query to measure time and parameters/variables.
+We created our own instrumentation at the beginning of each query to measure time and variables.

 ```kotlin
 @Component